jhrcook/100DaysOfSwift/README.md

 **Day 6: June 10, 2019:** Finished up Strings and Characters and moved on to Collection Types (arrays, sets, and dictionaries).
 Covered arrays and sets.

 **Day 7: June 11, 2019:** I learned about dictionaries to finish up the Collection Types chapter.
 I has starting the Control Flow chapter, learning about for loops, while loops, if-else statements, and switch-case statements.
+I finished off the day with an additional short session on control transfer statement (eg. `continue`, `break`, etc.) and on guard statements, an interesting tool that I have never seen before.